Your Guide to Continuous Onboarding for Saas | Userpilot Blog

-At this stage, you will need to dig deep into your user behavior analytics to design your secondary onboarding flows well.
+At this stage, you will need to dig deep into your user behavior analytics to design your secondary onboarding path well.

 And by good habits I mean those behaviors that correlate positively with high NPS scores, high retention, and low churn.
 Conversely, bad habits (app usage patterns) are those that correlate positively with low satisfaction, high support ticket volume, and higher churn rates.
 You will need user analytics tools and do some cohort analysis to understand those, of course.

 Then – when you’ve established what you want them to do and what you don’t want them to do further down their user journey – create a mix of proactive and reactive onboarding experiences to foster the desired behaviors.

 Proactive onboarding experiences are when you take control of your user’s journey inside your app and proactively lead them towards a specific action.

 The most radical way to do this is by the so-called driven actions: where you literally take control of your user’s mouse and point them to a feature you want them to use.